edgarw11/logistic-web-app/README.md

 Parameters:

--id: The id of the delivery to be deleted.
+_id: The id of the delivery to be deleted.

 ### GET /deliveries